heathda/ScrapeIt/README.md

 ### ipwhois.py - Quickly determine a best guess on IP origin
-Designed to query Country, ASN, Organization Name, and ISP and then print it to the console so it can be easily copy/imported into excel.
+Designed to query Country, ASN, Organization Name, and ISP and then print it to the console so it can be easily copy/imported into excel for further analysis/sharing/presentation.

 ##### Directions
 - Create a file called search_ips.txt.